zirpo/mermaid-gantt-generator/README.md

 *   `PercentComplete`: Work package completion percentage (0-100).
 Defaults to 0 if missing or invalid.
 Used to determine `active` or `done` status.
 *   `IsMilestone`: Flag (`True`, `False`, `yes`, `no`, `1`, `0`).
 If `True`, the row (identified by `WorkPackage`) is treated as an explicit milestone using its `End` date (or `Start` date if `End` is missing).
 *   `MilestoneGroup`: Identifier string.
 Work packages sharing the same identifier belong to a group.
 If all work packages in a group reach 100% completion, a milestone is automatically generated using this identifier as its name, placed at the latest `End` date of the constituent work packages.
+*   `Team` (Optional, Informational): The team responsible for the work package.
+Ignored by Gantt generation.
+*   `SPOC` (Optional, Informational): The Single Point of Contact for the work package.
+Ignored by Gantt generation.

 See `templates/template.csv` or `templates/template.xlsx` (downloadable via GUI) for the exact header structure.
-See `data/sample_timeline.csv` for a populated example.
+The `template.csv` file includes all columns, including the informational ones.
+See `data/sample_timeline.csv` for a populated example (may not include informational columns).

 ## Testing